TatianaShamshurina/tatianashamshurina/README.md

 ### About ###
 # Hi, I am Tatiana
 ***I am College graduate with a degree in Software Quality Specialist***.
-- Formal education and experience in black and gray box testing of web applications.
+- College education and experience in black and gray box testing of web applications.
 - Experience in test planning, test case creation, bug identification, analysis and tracking.
 - Good knowledge of open source and commercial test management and bug reporting tools.
 - Hands-on experience in functional, end-to-end, smoke, regression, UI, backend, cross-browser and cross-platform, user acceptance testing.